Road Map to Running for Office

 • Check out the League's "Cheat Sheet" - page 2 of the Candidate's Handbook which lists all important steps and deadlines for filing nomination papers to be elected as a town wide official or Town Meeting member.

-• View the League's How to Run for Public Office zoom event here.
-Each year, the League invites two town officials, usually the Town Moderator and the Town Clerk, to discuss the process for running for public office and answer any questions potential candidates may have.
+• View the League's How to Run for Public Office informative event from last year here.
+We invited community members, who currently hold elected positions, to discuss the process for running for public office and answer any questions potential candidates may have.
 This is a fun, informal way to learn about how Town government works and figure out the "nuts and bolts" of campaigning.
-If you aren't able to attend How to Run for Local Public Office, you can view these informational slides prpared by Town Clerk KC Kato.

 5. How can I publicize my candidacy?